-- Encouraging children to develop a taste for the unusual and exercise their own style and taste rather then giving them cookie-cutter looks along with a serve of herd mentality.
+- Encouraging children to develop a taste for the unusual and exercise their own style rather than giving them cookie-cutter looks along with a serve of herd mentality.

-That sixth point above allows a child to utilise their own mind for critical thinking, making choices based on their own tastes.
+That sixth point above allows a child to utilise the practice of critical thinking for themselves and make choices based on their own ideas.
 This experience holds a multitude of easter-eggs for them in future.
-Knowing your own mind and knowing your own style is very good for self-esteem – how important this is in a world fuelled by social media and pressure on girls to conform to popular culture.
+Knowing your own mind and knowing your own style is very good for self-esteem which is particularly important in a world fuelled by social media and pressure on girls to conform to popular culture.

 So these are the six surprising benefits of shopping secondhand for your children.
 What do you think?
 Will you head out to your local secondhand clothing shop for some clothing?

 Alena Turley is a founder, mentor, ethical content creator and mother of three based on Sydney's Northern Beaches.
 She is equal parts loved and fired up to support mums in making deep and lasting changes inside and out.
 Click here to purchase your copy of the BECOMING SOULFUL ebook.
 It gives you simple actionable ways to parent more soulfully and live more ethically, starting today.
 We at the Soul Mamma Collective acknowledge the traditional custodians of the lands upon which we live, learn and create and invite you to feel deeply and tread lightly.